nailyav/ssad/README.md

-:yum: # Reverse the string and code using alphabet position
+# :yum: Reverse the string and code using alphabet position
 # About this project
-## A program that reverses the given string and codes it by alphabet position.
+## :flushed: A program that reverses the given string and codes it by alphabet position.
 You can use it in your Python environment.

 # Getting started
 You need to have python3 installed.
 You can install it by [visiting python official site][1].
 Also, you need to have pip installed.
 You can install it by visiting [official site][2]